liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/03-test-upgrading-a-liferay-backup-copy.markdown

 | Never use SQL directly on your database to remove records.
 Your SQL might miss
 | object relationships, orphaning objects and causing performance problems.

-Here are some common places to check for unused objects:
+Here are some common places to check for unused objects.

 ### Objects From the Large/Populated Tables

-The table records reflect @product@ objects.
-Tables that are large or that have many records might contain lots of unused objects.
-The greater the following values are the longer upgrading takes:
+Table rows are mapped to @product@ objects.
+Large tables with many records might contain lots of unused objects.
+The greater the table size and the records per table, the longer upgrading takes.

--   Records per table

--   Table size

 Finding and removing unused objects associated with such tables reduces upgrade times.
 Your data import log (from the previous step) can provide valuable table